CloudManaged/sabredav-abstraction/README.md

 ## License

 This library is under the MIT license.
-See the complete license in the wrapper:
+See the complete license in the library:

 [LICENSE](https://github.com/CloudManaged/sabre-dav-abstraction/LICENSE)